batitous/dvos/README.md

 NetBeans
 --------

 The project file of the dvos are created with NetBeans.
-If you want use NetBeans, follow the next step:
+If you want to use NetBeans IDE, follow the next step:

 Install NetBeans :
 - Install NetBeans 7.0.1 mini (C/C++ version)